Amai-Mask/Amai-Mask/README.md

 ### About Me

 - 🏫 **Graduate Student** in Computer Science and Engineering at **Jahangirnagar University**
 - 🏫 Currently doing my M.Sc in Computer Science and Engineering at **Jahangirnagar University**
+- 🔭 Currently working as a *Software Engineer* at **Samsung Research and Development Institute, Bangladesh**
-- 🔭 Currently working as a **Research and Development Engineer** at **Shanghai BDCOM Information Technology Co., Ltd.**
+- 🔭 Previously worked as a *Research and Development Engineer* at **Shanghai BDCOM Information Technology Co., Ltd.**
 - 🌱 Have interest on **IoT**, **Mobile App Development**, **Competitive Programming** and **Frontend and Backend Development**
-- ⚡ Fun Fact: I occasionally create apps just to explore new APIs and frameworks!

 ---